wilkos-dans/VLO/HOWTO_add_facet.md

 4. Add the new field to `fieldNames.properties` in `vlo-web-app` module
 5. Add the new field to `Metadataimporter.java` in `vlo-importer` module
 6. Around line line 99 in `FacetProcessorVTDXML.java` in `vlo-importer` module, add a new case for the new field
+7. Add the Solr field facet config in 'some' facetsConfiguration.xml

 > **NOTE** **TODO**: Still investigating how field rewriting should be properly (systematically) done.